-Our eyes are surrounded by fluid, which keeps it hydrated and it wash away any debris every time you blink.
-Not drinking enough water can result in dehydration that eventually leads to dry eyes, redness and puffy eyelids.
+Our eyes are surrounded by fluid, which keeps them hydrated and it washes away any debris every time you blink.
+Not drinking enough water can result in dehydration that eventually leads to dry eyes, redness, and puffy eyelids.
 So drink enough water to retain a healthy balance of fluid in the eyes.

 Not Wearing Sunglasses

 Eyes are more sensitive to the sunlight.
-Whenever you go outside during sunny days make sure that you wear sunglasses that can block 100% of sun’s UVA, UVB and HEV rays.
-These rays are harmful and extended exposure can cause eye problems like Photokeratitis, pinguecula and pterygium.
+Whenever you go outside during sunny days make sure that you wear sunglasses that can block 100% of the sun’s UVA, UVB, and HEV rays.
+These rays are harmful and extended exposure can cause eye problems like Photokeratitis, pinguecula, and pterygium.

 Not Getting Proper Eye Check-Ups

 Many vision-related problems can be cured at the early stages and some can be controlled with luxury spectacles and proper correctors.
 But this is only possible if we could detect it correctly.
 Therefore, make sure that you go for periodic eye checkups every six months.
 Inform your ophthalmologist well in advance if there is a family history of a particular eye problem.